Shopping in Venice can be disappointing. People often write to me lamenting that all they find are tacky souvenir shops.

 For real Made in Italy bags visit Balducci Borse in Cannaregio 1593.
 Franco has been making bags by hand for decades in his small studio and selling them in his little shop.
 The bags are not just bags but works of art and labors of love.

-Shoes: there are a few world class shops shoe shops in Venice.
-For handmade dress shoes, made to measure, try the world renowned Gabriele Gmeiner in Campiello del Sol, San Polo 951.
+Shoes: there are a few world class shoe stores in Venice.
+For handmade men's dress shoes try the world renowned Gabriele Gmeiner in Campiello del Sol, San Polo 951.
+This tiny little work-room/store is hidden away in a tiny little square reached down a tiny little lane.
+Hard to find it is.
+Worth the effort?
+Definitely!

 Flags: they sell Venetian flags everywhere, but don't buy those cheap imitations that start falling apart and fading once you get them home.
 Rather visit A. Santi di Moschini in Castello, Calle delle Bande 5276, their flags are the real thing - absolute quality and they are extremely helpful too.